Duke's Head Hotel, King's Lynn: History

-The Duke's Head was built in 1683 for the King's Lynn Member of Parliament, Sir John Turner, and is attributed to the King's Lynn architect Henry Bell.
+The Duke's Head was built in 1683 for a King's Lynn Member of Parliament, Sir John Turner, and is attributed to the King's Lynn architect Henry Bell.
 Bell designed and built many buildings in King's Lynn and Norfolk including the Customs House in King's Lynn.

+The Duke's Head in the 1930s was noted for its excellent English cuisine, appearing in Florence White's guidebook, Where Shall We Eat or Put Up? in England, Wales, Scotland and Ireland.
+A contributor to the guidebook, identified as a friend of Florence White's, wrote: "My husband and I had dinner there this Whitsun and were very much struck by the excellence of the menu.
+I cannot remember each course, but do most certainly recollect the excellent tiny asparagus served with the roast duke--quite evidently that afternoon's gathering from the hotel or nearby garden, and also the general 'Englishness' of the whole meal, ending with really good cheese."